One way I’ve developed my leadership skills is observing skilful leaders. Watching their ways has been a way for me to accelerate my learning.

 What trends are you seeing in the church world as we move into the 21st century?

 Check out his answers in the Hub.
-Just $1 for the first month.
+Just $1 for the first two weeks.